-- registered under the Friendly Societies Act 1974 (or equivalent legislation), which meets the criteria set out in (a) above; - (h) any registered social landlord with less than 250 units; and - (i) any other entity, such as a club, which would be a Small Entity if it were a company. - (ii) In this Standard, for the Republic of Ireland a 'Small Entity' is: - (a) any company, which is not an Irish listed company or an affiliate thereof, that meets two or more of the following requirements in both the current financial year and the preceding financial year: - not more than €7.3 million turnover; - not more than €3.65 million balance sheet total; - not more than 50 employees. - (b) any charity with an income of less than €7.3 million; - (c) any pension fund with less than 1,000 members (including active, deferred and pensioner members); and - (d) any other entity, such as a club or credit union, which would be a Small Entity if it were a company.
+- (h) any registered social landlord with less than 250 units; and - (i) any other entity, such as a club, which would be a Small Entity if it were a company. - (ii) In this Standard, for the Republic of Ireland a 'Small Entity' is: - (a) [companies] to be determined when draft legislation is confirmed; - (b) [charities] to be determined when draft legislation is confirmed; - (c) any pension fund with less than 1,000 members (including active, deferred and pensioner members)2; and - (d) any other entity, such as a club or credit union, which would be a Small Entity if it were a company.